supu2701/Control-O-Bot-simulation/README.md

-# Control-O-Bot-simulation
+# Control-O-Bot-simulation💥⏭
 Simulation of Line Following+ Obstacle avoidance Automated Robot using webots software
 ## Intallation guides🏁🏁
- ✔Installation of Pycharm, Cpp compiler, Python compiler
+ ### ✔Installation of Pycharm, Cpp compiler, Python compiler
 ### ✔ Webots installation guides
  install Webots-R2020-rev1.
 On your laptop/desktop, install the installer from: https://cyberbotics.com/#download and follow the steps given below:
 1. Run webot-R2020-rev1_setup.exe , then choose first option i.e. install for me only.